mposolda/keycloak-freeipa-docker/README.md

   example.test = EXAMPLE.TEST
 ```

 **4)** Finally configure your browser to participate in Kerberos/SPNEGO authentication flow.
-You need to allow domain `.example.test` to be trusted.
+You need to allow domain `ipa.example.test` to be trusted.
 Exact steps are again browser dependent.

 For Firefox see for example [http://www.microhowto.info/howto/configure_firefox_to_authenticate_using_spnego_and_kerberos.html](http://www.microhowto.info/howto/configure_firefox_to_authenticate_using_spnego_and_kerberos.html) .
-URI `.example.test` must be allowed in `network.negotiate-auth.trusted-uris` config option.
+URI `ipa.example.test` must be allowed in `network.negotiate-auth.trusted-uris` config option.

 For Chrome, you just need to run the browser with command similar to this (more details in Chrome documentation):